 It’s inexpensive, easy to use, and incredibly powerful when used correctly.

-I honestly think this Sabre Red Pepper Gel is by far the best self-defense weapon for any urban explorer.
+I honestly think the Sabre Red Pepper Gel is by far the best self-defense weapon for any urban explorer.

 MoneyClip w/ Hidden Knife